tapuaharel/matrix-homeserver-project/docs/CONDUWUIT.md

     registration_token = "CHANGE THIS"
     ```

-- Start the conduwuit systemd service and set it to start automatically upon system boot.
+- Start the conduwuit systemd service and set it to start automatically on boot.

    ```sh
    $ sudo systemctl start conduwuit.service